getify/You-Dont-Know-JS/async & performance/ch4.md

 run( foo );
 ```

-This code will work, but in the details of our scenario, it's not optimal.
+This code will work, but in the specifics of our scenario, it's not optimal.
 Can you spot why?

 Because the `r1` and `r2` requests can -- and for performance reasons, *should* -- run concurrently, but in this code they will run sequentially; The `"http://some.url.2"` URL isn't Ajax fetched until after the `"http://some.url.1"` is finished.
 Since these two requests are independent, the better performance approach would likely be to have them run at the same time.